eduardofabbris/psoc_monitor/README.md

 * [Monitoring Software](https://github.com/eduardofabbris/psoc_monitor)

-## How to plot a buffer with python
+## How to Plot a Buffer Using Python

-Be sure to have all libraries needed(e.g. matplotlib) and initialize iterative python inside the repository, where plot_buffer.py file can be found.
+Be sure to have all libraries needed (e.g. matplotlib) and initialize interactive python inside the repository, where plot_buffer.py file can be found.

 ```bash